NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-03-exchange-online-and-shared-mailboxes.md

 Northstar Consulting needed departmental mailboxes for HR, Finance, and IT Support so that communications could use a shared departmental identity.
 Designated users needed to manage mailbox content and send replies appearing to come from the department.

-This phase documents the shared mailboxes, the evidenced delegation assignments for HR and IT Support, and the HR end-user validation.

 ## Implementation evidenced